-- 2.9 In addition to the capacity assessments that we carried out, we also considered the proximity of the proposed development sites to our wastewater facilities.
-Sites close to wastewater treatment facilities are: H1(33) South of Ashford Road, H1(35) Church Road, Harrietsham, H1(50) Fishers Farm, Staplehurst and H1(66) Brandy's Bay, South Lane, Sutton Valence (250m of Sutton Valance WTW). - 2.10 We have consistently set out our case in representations that we made to the Maidstone Borough Local Plan Regulation 19 Consultation

-(March 2016) and Regulation 18 Consultations (October 2015 and May 2014).
+- 3.1 In addition to the capacity assessments that we carried out, we also considered the proximity of the proposed development sites to our wastewater facilities.
+H1(10) South of Sutton Road, Langley is in close proximity to a wastewater pumping station and the noise and odour generated by this facility could have an adverse impact on the amenity of future occupiers of the proposed development.
+Other sites close to wastewater treatment facilities are: H1(33) South of Ashford Road, H1(35) Church Road, Harrietsham, H1(50) Fishers Farm, Staplehurst and H1(66) Brandy's Bay, South Lane, Sutton Valence (250m of Sutton Valance WTW) - 3.2 We have consistently set out our case in representations that we made to the Maidstone Borough Local Plan Regulation 19 Consultation (March 2016) and Regulation 18 Consultations (October 2015 and May 2014).
 We note that Maidstone Borough Council has issued a schedule of proposed changes but this land use planning issue has not been addressed.
 It is not our intention to repeat our previous representations here but we reiterate that there should be adequate distance between our wastewater facilities and the proposed development to allow for adequate odour dispersal.
-Accordingly, we consider that a criterion is required in each allocation to ensure that the amenity of future residents is safeguarded.
+Accordingly, we consider that criteria are required in each allocation to ensure that the amenity of future residents is safeguarded.
 This approach is supported by bullet point 4 of paragraph 17 as well as paragraphs 109 and 120 of the NPPF.
 Annex 2 of the NPPF establishes that pollution, as referred to in the relevant paragraphs, includes odour and noise.
-Government guidance is clear that odour is a land use consideration (e.g. National Planning Practice Guidance reference ID:34-005-20140306).

-The Institute of Air Quality Management (IAQM) issued 'Guidance on 2.11 the assessment of odour for planning' in May 2014.
+Government guidance is clear that odour is a land use consideration (e.g. National Planning Practice Guidance reference ID:34-005-20140306). - 3.3 The Institute of Air Quality Management (IAQM) issued 'Guidance on the assessment of odour for planning' in May 2014.
 The IAQM states that the guidance contains best practice and 'It is hoped it will assist with and inform current and future planning applications and decisions'.
 Section 2.1 on page 5 of the guidance states 'The relevant Planning Authority must consider whether a proposed development (an odour source itself or nearby new receptors such as residential dwellings) will be a suitable use of land....The planning system has the task of guiding development to the most appropriate locations'.
 We would expect an odour assessment to be undertaken to inform the layout of the site and avoid land use conflict.
-As this assessment is needed early in the planning process, our proposed approach would give early warning to developers and be in line with paragraph 17 of the NPPF that sets out development plans 'should provide a practical framework within which decisions on planning applications can be made with a high degree of predictability and efficiency'.
+As this assessment is needed early in the planning process, our proposed approach would give early warning to developers and paragraph 17 of the NPPF that sets out the Core Planning Principles requires development plans 'should provide a practical framework within which decisions on planning applications can be made with a high degree of predictability and efficiency'.

-Proposed amendments
+4 Proposed amendments